eperedo/blog/source/_posts/accessing_items_collection_from_custom_panel_directus.md

 If you are already a directus expert you can clone the full [code of this post here](https://github.com/eperedo/directus-chartjs-panel/tree/post-02)

+## Running our dev command to compile our panel on every change

 So let's update our custom extension to use data from a directus collections instead just hardcode data.
 Before starting let's run the **dev** command:

 ```bash